 Use of the Assurance Report (Ref: Para.
-99(f)(ii))
+103(g)(ii))

-- A166.
+- A173.
 As well as identifying the addressee of the assurance report, the assurance practitioner may consider it appropriate to include wording in the body of the assurance report that specifies the purpose for which, or the intended users for whom, the report was prepared.
-For example, when the general purpose water accounting report will be lodged on the public record, it may be appropriate for the explanatory notes to the general purpose water accounting report, and the assurance report, to include a statement that the report is intended for users who have a reasonable knowledge of water accounting and reporting, and who have studied the information in the general purpose water accounting report with reasonable diligence and understand that the general purpose water accounting report is prepared, and assurance is provided, to appropriate levels of materiality. - A167.
+For example, when the general purpose water accounting report will be lodged on the public record, it may be appropriate for the explanatory notes to the general purpose water accounting report is intended for users who have a reasonable knowledge of water accounting and reporting, and who have studied the information in the general purpose water accounting report with reasonable diligence and understand that the general purpose water accounting report is prepared and assured to appropriate levels of materiality. - A174.
 In addition, the assurance practitioner may consider it appropriate to include wording that specifically restricts distribution of the assurance report other than to intended users, its use by others, or its use for other purposes.

 Summary of the Assurance Practitioner's Procedures (Ref: Para.
-99(g)(ii))

-- A168.
+103(j)(ii) and A7)

+A175.
 The assurance report in a reasonable assurance engagement often follows a standard wording and only briefly describes procedures performed.
-This is because, in a reasonable assurance engagement, describing in any level of detail the specific procedures performed would not assist users to understand that, in all cases where an unmodified report is issued, sufficient appropriate evidence has been obtained to enable the assurance practitioner to express an opinion. - A169.
+This is because, in a reasonable assurance engagement, describing in any level of detail the specific procedures performed would not assist users to understand that, in all cases where an unmodified report is issued, sufficient appropriate evidence has been obtained to enable the assurance practitioner to express an opinion.

+A176.
 In a limited assurance engagement, an appreciation of the nature, timing and extent of procedures performed is essential for the intended users to understand the conclusion expressed in a limited assurance report.
 The description of the assurance practitioner's procedures in a limited assurance engagement is therefore ordinarily more detailed than in a reasonable assurance engagement.
 It also may be appropriate to include a description of procedures that were not performed that would ordinarily be performed in a reasonable assurance engagement.
 However, a complete identification of all such procedures may not be possible because the assurance practitioner's required understanding and assessment of risks of material misstatement are less than in a reasonable assurance engagement.